solo-io/gloo/docs/content/guides/traffic_management/_index.md

 Gloo Edge is capable of sending matching requests to many different types of *Upstreams*, including **Single Upstream**, **Multiple Upstream**, **Upstream Groups**, Kubernetes services, and Consul services.
 The ability to route a request to multiple *Upstreams* or *Upstream Groups* allows Gloo Edge to load balance requests and perform Canary Releases.

 Gloo Edge can also alter requests before sending them to a destination, including **Transformation**, **Fault Injection**, response header editing, and **Prefix Rewrite**.
-The ability to edit requests on the fly gives Gloo Edge the power specify the proper parameters for a function or transform and error check incoming requests before passing them along.
+The ability to edit requests on the fly gives Gloo Edge the power to specify the proper parameters for a function or transform and error check incoming requests before passing them along.

 ---